 But last week, our partner in South Africa made measurable progress.
 EELC and its sister organization, Equal Education (EE), along with the Legal Resources Centre (LRC), secured a major victory on the path to education reform in South Africa.
 In an out-of-court settlement, the Minister of Basic Education agreed to promulgate binding minimum norms and standards for infrastructure of the country’s public schools.Continue Reading…

 Posted by Cara Solomon

 Since its release on Monday, the Clinic’s joint report with Human Rights Watch on “killer robots” has been attracting quite a bit of attention.
-Check out articles in The Guardian and AFP, as well as segments on Democracy Now and the BBC.
+Check out articles in The Guardian, as well as segments on Democracy Now and the BBC.

 Bonnie also wrote an excellent Op-Ed about the issue for Foreign Policy magazine, which is reprinted in full below.

 Imagine a mother who sees her children playing with toy guns as a military force approaches their village.
 Terrified, she sprints toward the scene, yelling at them to hurry home.
 A human soldier would recognize her fear and realize that her actions are harmless.
 A robot, unable to understand human intentions, would observe only figures, guns, and rapid movement.
 While the human soldier would probably hold fire, the robot might shoot the woman and her children.